end-of-game/cloudunit/cu-compose/cu-datamgmt/README.md

 # A automated logging manager for docker environment

-datamgmt will manage file logging and send it all to a logstash grocker/parser.
+datamgmt will manage file logging for docker container and send it all to a logstash grocker/parser.

 Application supported:
 * Tomcat(s)